1. Introduction

 Boomtown is spread across a large valley site with three main areas:

 - Downtown: Set in the bowl at the bottom of the site, close to The Meadow Accessible Campsite.
+Home to Hydro XL, Area 404 and Botanica.

 Getting between them involves an uphill and downhill journey.
 For 2026, more venues and activities are moving into Hilltop, so you may find yourself travelling between the two areas more often.